amandasharief/lightning/src/DataMapper/README.md

 ## Callbacks

 > The design of this deliberately does not include a specific event implementation e.g. PSR-14 events.
 These methods are provided as the first point of call for getting the desired behavior.
-Note to myself, the Data Mapper design is not suppose to implement other designs, but rather be used to implement other designs.
+Note to myself, the Data Mapper design is not suppose to implement other designs, but rather be used to implement by other designs.
+Try to keep this as independant as possible.

 The following callbacks methods are called allowing you modify the behavior of the `DataMapper`, you can create different versions of the `DataMapper` using these methods to carry out different actions such as triggering `PSR-14 events` etc or using hooks or quite simply just placing the logic in the methods.